 Title SE17 Screen to Confirm the Identity and Exclusions Status Scope Grantee, Sub-Grantee and Contractors Purpose To provide guidance on the process to confirm the identity and determine exclusion status General The Contractor is obligated to confirm the identity and determine the exclusion status of Providers and any person with an ownership or control interest or who is an agent or managing employee of the Provider through routine checks of Federal databases.
-Guidelines 23-00 The PIP must ensure Provider compliance with screening employees for identity and exclusions.
-To further protect against payments for items and services furnished or ordered by excluded parties, all current Providers and providers applying to contract with the Contractor must take the following steps to confirm identities and to determine whether their employees and contractors are excluded individuals or entities: Providers have the obligation to screen all employees and subcontractors to confirm the identity and determine the exclusion status through routine checks of Federal databases.
-The Contractor should communicate this obligation to providers.
-Providers should explicitly be required to agree to comply with this obligation as a condition of contracting.
-Providers should be informed that they must search the Social Security Administration's Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the Excluded Parties List System (EPLS), and any such other databases as the Secretary may prescribe.
-Contractors and Providers should search the LEIE and EPLS no less frequently than monthly to capture exclusions and reinstatements that have occurred since the last search.
-Providers should be required to immediately report to the Contractor any orders information discovered.
-Contractors are required to This line of defense in combating fraud and abuse must be conducted accurately, thoroughly, and routinely.
+Guidelines The PIP must ensure Provider compliance with screening employees for identity and exclusions.
+To further protect against payments for items and services furnished or ordered by excluded parties, all current Providers and providers applying to contract with the Contractor must take the following steps to confirm identities and to determine whether their employees and contractors are excluded individuals or entities: ✓ Providers have the obligation to screen all employees and subcontractors to confirm the identity and determine the exclusion status through routine checks of Federal databases.
+The Contractor should communicate this obligation to providers. ✓ Providers should explicitly be required to agree to comply with this obligation as a condition of contracting. ✓ Providers should be informed that they must search the Social Security Administration's Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the Excluded Parties List System (EPLS), and any such other databases as the Secretary may prescribe. ✓ Contractors and Providers should search the LEIE and EPLS no less frequently than monthly to capture exclusions and reinstatements that have occurred since the last search. ✓ Providers should be required to immediately report to the Contractor any exclusion information discovered.
+Contractors are required to immediately report to ASES any exclusion information discovered.
+This line of defense in combating fraud and abuse must be conducted accurately, thoroughly, and routinely.
 The Contractor must notify ASES promptly of any administrative action recommended against a provider for failure to comply with these screening and reporting obligations.
 See 42 CFR section 1002.4(b)(3).
-The Contractor can satisfy this obligation by communicating the relevant information to
+The Contractor can satisfy this obligation by communicating the relevant information to ASES, whom shall notify the and the appropriate Regional Office of the OIG Office of Investigations and the Medicaid Fraud Control Unit. of investigations and the intedicald Fraud Control Offic.
+The Contractors also should inform Providers that civil monetary penalties may be imposed by ASES against Medicaid providers and entities contracted by ASES who NISTRACIO N DE TOOCDERA 1113 employ or enter into contracts with excluded individuals or entities to provide items or services to Medicaid beneficiaries.
+(Section 1128A(a)(6) of the Act; and 42 CFR section 1003.200(a)(3)).